TurboGears/tg2/docs/main/Wiki20/wiki20.rst

     $ paster quickstart
     Enter project name: Wiki 20
     Enter package name [wiki20]: wiki20
+    Do you need Identity (usernames/passwords) in this project? [no] no

 Now **paster** will spit out a bunch of stuff::